Sepsis cynipsea: Mate choice

 Larger males are more successful at mounting and mating with females, and larger females lay larger clutches of eggs.
 In populations with greater mean body sizes, sexual selection is stronger compared to populations with smaller body sizes.
 Once the male and female move into the grass after she lays her eggs, only about 40% of the pairs actually copulate.
 And when they do, there is evidence to suggest that females get physically injured in the process.
 The male reproductive organ is spiney, and females are left with scars and have a higher mortality after mating.
 This genital organ is most likely so armored to make it hard for the females to shake the males off; the male has to spin 180 degrees to get his genital organ out of the female.
 If a female does not shake the male off, they copulate.
 The flies then find another dung site 2–4 days later to repeat the process.
-This results in approximately six generations to progress during each breeding season.
+This results in approximately six generations progressing during each breeding season.